SQE Marking and Standard Setting Policy

 1.1

-SQE1 consists of two exams - FLK1 and FLK2.
+SQE1 consists of two assessments - FLK1 and FLK2.
 Candidates must pass both FLK1 and FLK2 to pass SQE1.
-To pass FLK1 candidates must obtain the overall pass mark for FLK1.
-Then to pass FLK2, candidates must again obtain the overall pass mark for FLK2.
+To pass FLK1 the candidate’s score must be greater than or equal to the pass mark for FLK1.
+To pass FLK2 the candidate’s score must be greater than or equal to the pass mark for FLK2.

 1.2